No applications currently being accepted. Next call for applications in December 2016.

 - Eligible students are U.S. citizens, U.S. permanent residents or non-citizens.
 However, the student must be enrolled at an accredited institution based in the U.S. and pursing a PhD

-- Student must have completed all course work; have a dissertation advisor; and expect to have passed all preliminary examinations (i.e., ABD status) by the time the award begins in August 2016
+- Student must have completed all course work; have a dissertation advisor; and expect to have passed all preliminary examinations (i.e., ABD status) by the time the award begins

 - Applicant demonstrates scholarly excellence